-Toys for tots Began in 1947, when Major Bill Hendricks, USCR and a group of Marine Reservists in Los Angeles and distributed 5,000 toys to needy children.
+Toys For Tots began in 1947, when Major Bill Hendricks, USMCR and a group of Marine Reservists in Los Angeles and distributed 5,000 toys to needy children.
 The idea came from Bill’s wife, Diane.
 In the fall of 1947, Diane crafted a homemade doll and asked Bill to deliver the doll to an organization, which would give it to a needy child at Christmas.
 When Bill determined that no agency existed, Diane told Bill that he should start one.
 He did.
 The 1947 pilot project was so successful that the Marine Corps adopted Toys for Tots in 1948 and expanded it into a nationwide campaign.

 The initial objective that remains the hallmark of the program today is to “bring the joy of Christmas to America’s needy children”.